-Once these administrative obligations have been fulfilled, the athletic director in charge of your sport will be in communication with you to provide all pertinent information regarding registration details, team placements, practice and game schedules, uniforms, etc.
+Once these administrative obligations have been fulfilled, the athletic supervisor in charge of your sport will be in communication with you to provide all pertinent information regarding registration details, team placements, practice and game schedules, uniforms, etc.

 Wee Ball, Ages 3-4 (co-ed)